Sunera9/IWT_Project/README.md

 ----- Description -----

 The project for the Second semester of the First year was to develop a Online salon booking System using HTML,CSS,PHP,JAVASCRIPT.
 I was responsible for Store management .
-Below are my four main functions.
+Below are my four main functions.  <br>
 1- Item Add <br>
 2-Item Update  <br>
 3-Item Delete  <br>
 4-View  <br>

------ Technologies and languages -----
+----- Technologies and languages -----  <br>
 HTML  <br>
 CSS  <br>
 Javascript  <br>